-Adam sank into the couch and sighed contentedly.
+Adam sank onto the couch and sighed contentedly.
 His first day of work was on the books, and it was a good day at that.
 He glanced over at the packet of enrollment information that he needed to go through to elect his health coverage, 401K, and various other benefits.
 Remembering his grandmother’s advice on contributing to his 401K, he began to peruse the information on the company’s 401K.
 Deciding there is no time like the present, Adam pulled out his laptop and set out to enroll in the 401K program.
 As he made his way through the first steps, he let out a triumphant “Yes!”.
 The company contributes 100% of the first 5% of the employee’s contribution; Grandma would be pleased.
-He elected the 5% contribution, went on to the next step: Allocating the Account and immediately felt overwhelmed.
+He elected the 5% contribution, went on to the next step: Allocating the Account, and immediately felt overwhelmed.
 “Looks like it’s time to move up that second lesson,” he thought to himself as he reached for his phone and dialed his grandmother.

 After a few rings, Margaret answered the phone with an exuberant “Adam!
 How’s my guy?”